DEALING WITH DOUBTS

 have tried to answer these sorts of questions in this section of the website, “Faith and reason”.

 to faith I can assure you that we find there is nothing

 of substance to negate the possibility of God’s

 evidence of God’s presence

 For most of us, belief in God comes through the recognition

-of his presence in the Church (in the case
+of his presence in the Church and within

 our everyday lives.
 As I have said elsewhere, belief is built

 experience of each and everyone of us, and we need to have accumulated soundly evaluated evidence from